What is FreeSync?

 What is FreeSync 2?

-Monitors from higher price range are also compatible with FreeSync 2 technology.
+Monitors from higher price ranges are also compatible with FreeSync 2 technology.
 This is an advanced version of the solution described above that offers additional features such as HDR (High Dynamic Range) support, compensation for a small number of frames per second, or less delay in the displayed graphics.

 Of course, to take advantage of these new features, you need to buy a monitor that is compatible with FreeSync 2.
 This marking on the box means that the screen supports HDR technology.
 Otherwise, you will not be able to use FreeSync 2.